dave-honig/Boardgames_Excel_Project/README.md

 1. The table All_Games was added to the Data Model and a count of all games was calculated: `Game_Count:=DISTINCTCOUNT(All_games[ID])`
 2. Median of the Rating Average was calculated: `All_Games_Median:=MEDIAN(All_games[Rating Average])`
 3. Looking at the pivotchart **"How Many Boardgames Have Been Created Over Time?"**, over the past 20 years the number of boardgames have greatly increased.
-With the advent of crowdfunding platforms like Kickstarter and Indiegogo numerous small developers have been able to release their games.

 	<img src="/Images/boardgames_over_time.png" width=100% alt="Boardgames over time">

-The histogram **"How Are All the Boardgames Rated"** uses the "Rating Average" column creating a nice bell curve with a median value is 6.43.
+The histogram **"How Are All the Boardgames Rated"** uses the "Rating Average" column creating a nice bell curve.
+The median value was calculated to be 6.43 with: `All_Games_Median:=MEDIAN(All_games[Rating Average])`

 	<img src="/Images/how_are_all_games_rated.png" width=100% alt="How Are All the Games Rated">